 It is not a prerequisite that a student wishing to study A Level Graphic Communication must have completed GCSE Graphic Communication, however the student will be expected to produce evidence of ability in Graphic Arts and related medium and interest in the subject before being accepted onto the course.
-Entry onto the course will require a Grade 7 at GCSE or evidence of a high-quality portfolio of Art, Design or Photography.
+Entry onto the course will require a Grade 7 at GCSE or evidence of a high-quality portfolio of Art, Design, or Photography.

-Part 1: Personal investigation worth 48% of the final grade
+Part 1: Personal investigation -Coursework worth 60%

-A Level - Graphic Communication (All exams taken at the end of Year 13) The personal investigation allows students to generate and develop ideas, research both primary and contextual sources, record practical and written observations, experiment with media and processes and refine ideas towards producing resolved outcomes.
+The personal investigation allows students to generate and develop ideas, research both primary and contextual sources, record practical and written observations, experiment with media and processes and refine ideas towards producing resolved outcomes.

-Part 2: Personal study (Piece if continuous prose min.
-1000 words worth 12% of final grade
+Part 2: Personal study - Essay (Piece of continuous prose min.
+1000 words)